justyden/Store_Trend_KNN/README.md

 - Please include any additional needed packages into the environment.yml file.

 ### Adding the Data to the Project
-- Ensure that when adding the data file to the project, it is placed into the data folder.
+- Ensure that when adding the data file to the project, it is placed into the Data folder in the top level directory of the project.